 - if the employee has children they need to look after or arrange childcare for because the children are self-isolating - to help their child or another dependant if they're sick, or need to go into isolation or hospital The following flexible ways to support staff may also be considered if appropriate: - reducing hours - changing working patterns - reassigning tasks that can be done at home This, of course, needs to be balanced with the delivery of the essential service.
 Job Support Scheme / Coronavirus Job Retention Scheme Coronavirus Job Retention Scheme which was originally extended to March 2021 was extended again until the end of April 2021 in an announcement on 17 December 2020.
 The government will continue to pay 80% of the salary of employees for hours not worked until the end of April.
 Employers will only be required to pay wages, National Insurance Contributions (NICS) and pensions for hours worked; and NICS and pensions for hours not worked.
-The eligibility criteria for the UK-wide scheme remain unchanged HMRC's current guidance for employers on the CJRS was updated on 10 November to reflect the rules for the extended scheme period.
+The eligibility criteria for the UK-wide scheme remain unchanged HMRC's current guidance for employers on the CJRS was updated on 1 April 2021 to reflect the rules for the extended scheme period.
 Further guidance, template letters and an excel spreadsheet claim form were emailed to schools on 13 November 2020.
 The Job Support Scheme, (JSS) which was scheduled to come in 1 November 2020, has been postponed.
-The Government has announced that the Coronavirus Job Retention Scheme (also known as the furlough scheme) will remain open until 31 March 2021.
-For claim periods running to January 2021, employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month, therefore the scheme is more generous than the scheme running in September and October.
-The percentage may be reviewed for February and March.
+The Government has announced that the Coronavirus Job Retention Scheme (also known as the furlough scheme) will remain open until 30 September 2021.
 For queries on the scheme: WES HR Advice 01926 418614 or weshrandpayroll@warwickshire.gov.uk For queries around school run provision, early education funding payment impact or any wider early years and childcare business information that may impact the delivery of services please contact: earlyyears@warwickshire.gov.uk For queries relating to the processing of claims from HRMC: Payroll Services via weshrandpayroll@warwickshire.gov.uk Education Finance will issue separate guidance and instructions on how to process and record any income transactions on your financial system and the contact details for Education Finance will be issued at that time.
-Job Retention Bonus (JRB) Following further announcements on 5 November the JRB will not be paid in February and the government will redeploy a retention incentive at the appropriate time.
-Clinically extremely vulnerable/ clinically vulnerable staff As schools fully opened in September staff returned to schools with the appropriate risk assessments for each school and individual risk assessments completed.
-These should remain live documents which are reviewed in light of any change in circumstance.
-Everyone who can work should do so.
+Back to contents page Clinically extremely vulnerable/ clinically vulnerable staff Everyone who can work should do so.